alanorwick/mosaic/README.md

 It is designed for intermediate-level Kubernetes users whose:
 + sub-godly proficiency in the K-verse hinders their total productivity
-+ skin crawls when they hear about opaque, lock-in-hungry PaaS'es
++ skin crawl at the thought of opaque, lock-in-hungry PaaS'es
-+ ears rejoice regarding software that makes K8s friendlier without taking over it
++ ears rejoice at the idea of making K8s friendlier without taking over it

-In short, MOSAIC is for non-K-gods who want to move faster while their retaining agency over their infra.
+In short, MOSAIC is for non-K-gods who want to move faster while retaining their agency over their infra.

 # Installation